-If you would like to, please complete the donation form below with a gift and return to: Freepost Age UK REPLY.
+If you're able to, please complete the donation form below to make your gift and return to: Freepost Age UK REPLY.
 Alternatively, you can phone 0800 077 8751 or visit www.ageuk.org.uk/donate.
 If you prefer, you can donate directly to one of our national or local partners.
 Thank you.